-It all started in 2010 when Lorrie and I were married in a remote island in far west Fiji.
-The Minister, when writing on our Marriage Certificate where we lived, by mistake, merged our Suburb of Gungahlin here in the Australian Capital Territory with Australia to create the word "Gungahlia."
-The logo shows our love of the underwater and our favourite turtle.
+It all started in 2010 when Lorrie and Peter were married in a remote island in far west Fiji.
+The Minister, when writing on their Marriage Certificate where they lived, by mistake, merged our Suburb of Gungahlin here in the Australian Capital Territory with Australia to create the word "Gungahlia."
+The logo shows their love of the underwater and our favourite turtle.
 The original photo of the turtle that the logo design was sourced from had been taken in the Maldives in 2013 in Villamendoo resort where Lorrie finished her first diving course.

 The red cross in the logo is symbolic of first aid.
-The curve that is shown under the turtle, and above the word gungahlia, is suggestive of both waves of the sea as well as the rolling hills of Gungahlin where we live.
+The curve that is shown under the turtle, and above the word gungahlia, is suggestive of both waves of the sea as well as the rolling hills of Gungahlin where Peter and Lorrie reside.
 The name Gungahlin is a local indigenous word meaning rolling hills.

 Let us teach in a location that suits everyone.

 We just need space to go through the practical exercises and a table and chairs for some pre-course homework and multiple choice review during the day.

 Some first aid training facilities teach up-to 24 students.
 We prefer personalised service and are able to handle more questions in a small group